upday/upday.github.io/_posts/blog/2016-04-15-subscribe_on.md

 modified:
 categories: blog
 author: tomek_polanski
-excerpt: Get to know the thread switching operations
+excerpt: Get to know the thread switching operations.
 tags: [RxJava]
 image:
 date: 2016-04-14T13:00:55-01:00
 ---

-## RxJava: subscribeOn vs observeOn

 One of the strongest aspects of RxJava is the simple way to schedule work on a desired thread using either ``subscribeOn`` or ``observeOn``.
 While they seem simple enough at a glance, understanding how they work is crucial to achieving your desired threading assignment.

 ### observeOn: